Analyst-Chukwu/BA-Customers-Experience-Analysis/README.md

 The nagging question for BA, then becomes, how to stay above competition curve?

 ## What is the business problem?
 BA, like every business understands that customers are king.
-Even though BA leadership might believe they have good products and services, do customers see their good products and services as good?
+Even though BA leadership might believe they have good products and services, do customers feel same way?
 ## The Business Task:
 I was, therefore, as a data scientist at BA, (for this virtual internship with forage), tasked with: